Here are five of the best performing pistols out there.

 Well, that's a pretty subjective question.
 Are you looking for something to use as a self-defense carry gun or is it for competition target shooting?
-Do you want a single stack or double stack, and what sort of magazine capacity?
-Steel frame or polymer?
+Do you want a single-stack or double-stack, and what sort of magazine capacity?
+Steel or polymer frame?

-The question gets complicated in a hurry.
-Which is why, for our purposes, we're going to focus just on top performing handguns.
+The questions get complicated in a hurry.
+Which is why, for our purposes, we're going to focus just on top-performing handguns.

 When it comes to quality construction and reliability, these are some of the best handguns you can own.

 Just a few years ago, the U.S. Army chose Sig Sauer as the maker of their new standard-issue combat pistol.
 Who knows performance better than our Armed Services?